 However, here is a catch in the law.
 As per the final print of the law (as passed by the Parliament), the new rule of 120 days rule is applicable to those whose Total Taxable Income in India exceeds Rs 15 Lakh.
 In case of Ship workers, in general, the taxable income in India of most of Seafarers or Merchant Navy Employees does not exceed Rs 15 Lakh.
 Hence, NRI ship workers (Seafarers) are still eligible to be determined as per 182 days Residency rule and 120 days rule will not apply on them.
 Here it is important to note that for the purposes of calculation of Rs 15 Lakh, their ship income will not be included.

 Further, even if a seafarer qualifies the 120 days clause (on the basis of his income in India exceeding Rupees 15 Lakh), and categorised as Resident in India, as per the new NOR Rules he will be categorized as Not Ordinary Resident (NOR) in that financial year.
-In this way, again under the umbrella of NOR, foreign income (including ship Income) will not be taxable in India.

 Hence, in nutshell, 120 days new Residential Rule is not going to impact Ship Employees (Seafarers, Mariner, Merchant Navy Employees).
 However, a proper advise, as per the facts, must be sought to avoid any tax litigation.